 Because ear infections are the most common ailment among kids it can cost a significant amount to the consumer and the health care system.
-With healthcare expenses on scrutiny now more than ever, we break down the real cost for ear infections, and how our technology will empower physicians to make better decisions, and reduce costs exponentially.
+With healthcare expenses on scrutiny now more than ever, we break down the real cost for ear infections, and how our technology will empower healthcare providers to make better decisions, and reduce costs exponentially.

 By the Numbers

 If a parent brings their child into the office to see a healthcare provider, hits to the pocketbook begin to escalate:

 - A typical visit to a healthcare provider’s office costs between $25 and $250.

 - Copays for office visits range from $5 and $75, depending on the insurance company.